Our customers most frequently seek secure self-storage solutions when:

 Some facilities even offer movers who pick up your items and drop them off at the storage unit for you.
 This “full-service storage” comes at a higher price, but it can be convenient, particularly when unexpected, unavoidable moves occur.
 These additional services and others can be beneficial and convenient, but whether they’re worth their price is a personal decision.

 Most storage facilities have their own insurance that protects customers’ belongings in the event of a disaster.
 Depending on what you’re storing, purchasing your own insurance on top of theirs could be wise, especially if you’re self-storing a vehicle or similar high-ticket item in climate-controlled storage.
 If a storage facility performs its due diligence and abides by all guidelines in place for their insurance, you will most likely be covered.
 Read the policy closely.
 Storage facilities do limit their liability in certain, unusual areas.
-For more on when to utilize climate-controlled storage, see this article from SnapNsure.
+For more on when to utilize climate-controlled storage, see this SnapNsure article.

 Of all the factors that affect storage unit cost above, size is among the most impactful.